MerginMaps/docs/src/dev/integration/index.md

 `user_id` (int): ID of the user.

-> Note: the user account is not removed.
+> The user account is not removed.
 This method only removes their access to the workspace.

 ---